-- To gain a better understanding of their position or concerns at investee companies. - In proxy contest situations: - To assess possible director candidates where investors are seeking board representation in proxy contest situations

-- To understand the investor's proposed strategy for the company and investment time horizon to assess their alignment with State Street Global Advisors' views and interests as a long-term shareholder
+1. To gain a better understanding of their position or concerns at investee companies.
+2. In proxy contest situations: - To assess possible director candidates where investors are seeking board representation in proxy contest situations - To understand the investor's proposed strategy for the company and investment time horizon to assess their alignment with State Street Global Advisors' views and interests as a long-term shareholder

-All requests for engagement should be sent to [GovernanceTeam@ssga.com](mailto:GovernanceTeam@ssga.com).
+Any information about our vote decisions are available in this document and on our website.
+All requests for engagement should be sent to GovernanceTeam@ssga.com.